TeamFightingICE/FightingICE/README.md

 	- grpc-stub 1.52.1
 	- protobuf-java 3.21.12
 	- protobuf-java-util 3.21.12
+	- protoc-gen-grpc-java 1.53.0 (use for generate gRPC code)
-- lwjgl: Directory containing libraries related to LWJGL module
+- lwjgl: Containing libraries related to LWJGL module
-	- natives: Directory containing libraries related to LWJGL module native to many architectures.
+	- natives: Containing libraries related to LWJGL module native to many architectures.
 		- linux/amd64: for Linux
 		- linux/arm64: for Linux with ARM-architecture CPU
 		- macos/amd64: for macOS with Intel chip